When and how to update an online news item

-Pictures are sometimes worth a thousand words, or sometimes they help to break up text.
+They say pictures are sometimes worth a thousand words.
+Sometimes they help to break up text.
 Graphics may illustrate a technical or complicated concept more easily than a written explanation.

 Video or audio of a specific event – a building collapsing, a wave destroying waterfront properties, a recording of a call to emergency services – may well convey far more in emotion and real-life impact than even the best writer could hope to achieve.